LAMB Nursing department aims to provide compassionate and skilled nursing and midwifery services, to the hospital and to the community.

 Our Infection Control (IC) Practitioner oversees the operation and improvement of our sharps and waste disposal practices.
 An Infection Control committee meets on a monthly basis.
 LAMB has a high temperature incinerator for sharps and biohazardous waste.

 The Labour Room and Antenatal Clinics are a key practical training area within the project.
-Advanced Midwifery students and Community Skilled Birth Attendants make a steady stream of trainees.
+Midwifery trainees in a three-year BRAC-U Diploma in Midwifery course rotate through LAMB Hospital as well as union clinics providing safe clean normal deliveries..

 We cross-train nurses for scrub, OT operation, and anesthesia administration (under the supervision of the surgeon) to cover the Operating Theatre for scheduled or emergency procedures.
 Several LAMB nurses have been in the UK for informal training in anesthesia, recovery, and other related areas of nursing.